verina101/Chat-Application/README.md

 ## Chat App
-This application helps people to communicate with each other such as the popular application WhatsApp
+This application helps people to communicate with each other such as the popular application WhatsApp.

 ## Table of Contents